 Lemongrass is a frost-sensitive perennial that's treated as an annual by gardeners in cooler climates.

 The term annual refers to those plants that complete their entire life cycles within a single growing season.
-Generally, annuals grow from a seed, produce their own flowers and seeds, and die in a single season, and new plants grow the following year from the seeds produced by the parent plant.
+Generally, annuals grow from seeds, produce their own flowers and seeds, and die in a single season, and any new plants grow the following year from the seeds produced by the parent plant.
 Perennial plants, in contrast, survive through multiple growing seasons; although their reproductive cycles might be completed in one growing season, the parent plants will continue to grow and reproduce in subsequent seasons.

 The year-after-year survival of perennial plants, however, is usually limited by their relative tolerance or intolerance of cold temperatures, and in climates where winters are colder than a given species will tolerate, the plant will usually die at the end of the growing season when the weather turns cold.
 When they're grown in climates where they're not winter-hardy, some perennials plants are treated as annuals by gardeners, who replant new plants each spring.

 Sometimes when a perennial is grown in climates that fall just outside the climate in which the plant is fully winter-hardy, cold temperatures will cause the foliage and above-ground structure of the plant to die back, but the plant's root system will survive.
 In this case, the plant may survive the winter and begin to grow new foliage in the spring.